achimgaedke/pyprojroot2/README.md

 criterion, which matches a specific project's filesystem structure, e.g.
 `git` or a python package.

+A criterion is soley testing a given directory whether it meets the checks.
 A variety of criteria are available at `predefined_criteria`.

 Step 2:

-Bundle different project criteria together to a `RootCriterion`, so if one isn't found, the next one is searched for.
+Bundle different project criteria together to a root criterion, so if one isn't successful, the next one is searched for.

+The root criterion does actually do the search of the filesystem for the root of your project.

 This is easy to elaborate in an example: